Moonwalk and Shirtology will be presented in his next exhibition, Hippydrome, from April 30 to September 4, 2022 at Frac

 Jérôme Bel gather all the different actors of the choreographic field (dancers, presenters, technicians, caterers, producers, costume designers, spectators, choreographers, set designers etc...), in order to evaluate what are the ecological issues that each of them have identified through their own practices and what actions, solutions can be taken to reduce/stop the waste of energy.
 The goal is to come up with a statement to be shared with the rest of the community abroad.

 The Think Tank will take place on 20 and 21 July 2019, at ImPuls Tanz Wien (Austria)

-The lectures Live Arts and Social Field are organised by La Mutant, Centre d'arts vivants of the City of Valence (Spain).
+The lectures Live Arts and Social Field are organised by La Mutant in Valencia (Spain).
 They are a laboratory of social imaginary and a space to share creative experiences exploring the social-political issues.

 Jérôme Bel will be in conversation with Santiago Ribelles Zorita

 The lecture will take place, by skype, in French with live translation to Spanish, by skype, on 29 June 2019 at 10.30 am.

 After Whitechapel Gallery In London, the exhibition Commissions from Performa’s Archives will take place from 20 June to 10 November 2019, at Copenhagen Contemporary.
 It documents the performances created at the Performa biennale in New York during these ten last years.
 A recording of the piece Ballet (New York) filmed in the Martha Graham Studios during Performa15 will be on view.